Second Avenue Subway: Routes

 In Phase 2, all current services will be extended to 125th Street and Lexington Avenue.
-As part of the 2004 FEIS, it was planned for Q service to be increased to 19 trains per hour to accommodate the projected increase in ridership.
+As part of the 2004 FEIS, it was planned for the Q service to be increased to 19 trains per hour to accommodate the projected increase in ridership.
 In order to allow for the construction of Phase 3, bellmouths have been constructed at the turnoff to the BMT 63rd Street Line.

 Future full-length designation

 When the construction of Phase 3 is completed, a new T service will operate from Harlem–125th Street to Houston Street.
 After Phase 4 opens, T service will run the full length of the line, from Harlem–125th Street to Hanover Square.
 T service is planned to operate at a frequency of 14 trains per hour during rush hours, with the combined frequency north of 72nd Street with Q service being 28 trains per hour.
 With the opening of Phase 3, the frequency of Q service is planned to be reduced from 19 to 14 trains per hour.

 The MTA decided to designate the future service with the letter T, in part because: